Merzasphor/MWSE/docs/source/lua/event/uiShowRestMenu.rst

-enterFrame
+uiShowRestMenu
 ====================================================================================================

-The enterFrame event occurs at the start of every frame, including when the game is paused or in menu mode.
+The uiShowRestMenu event is raised when the rest menu is about to be displayed.
+It allows the callback to change if sleeping is allowed, or to prevent the UI from showing at all.

 Event Data
 ----------------------------------------------------------------------------------------------------

-delta
+allowRest
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`number`_.
-Read-only.
-The number of seconds since the last frame.
+`boolean`_. true if the player is allowed to sleep (determined primarily from the cell flags), or false if they must wait instead.
+This value can be modified.

-menuMode
+scripted
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `boolean`_.
 Read-only.
-If the game is paused- in the inventory or a menu, etc.
+This value is true when the menu is shown from using the ShowRestMenu or equivalent function.

 .. _`tes3creature`: ../../lua/type/tes3creature.html
 .. _`niObject`: ../../lua/type/niObject.html